CATALYST FOR A CURE

 University of California, San Diego

-The Welsbie lab focuses on identifying genes that are causally involved in retinal ganglion cell death, degeneration, and regeneration, as well as developing new neuroprotective drug therapies for retinal ganglion cells.
+The Welsbie lab identifies genes that cause retinal ganglion cell death, degeneration, and regeneration, and develops new neuroprotective drug therapies for these cells.